SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/eaton-anyplace-switch.src/README.md

 * Device LED will start blinking
 * When device LED stops blinking, device is already added to the network and goes to sleep.
 * User is required to push dimmer buttons a few times, to wake device up long enough for hub to properly retrieve device information.
-* If new "Cooper Anyplace Switch" device appears in SmartThings app, confirm addition of new device.
+* If new "Eaton Anyplace Switch" device appears in SmartThings app, confirm addition of new device.

 ## Supported Functionality

-* SmartThings support Cooper Anyplace Switch switch functionality.
+* SmartThings support Eaton Anyplace Switch switch functionality.
-* SmartThings support Cooper Anyplace Switch dimmer buttons (each press changes dimmer level by set amount).
+* SmartThings support Eaton Anyplace Switch dimmer buttons (each press changes dimmer level by set amount).

 ## Deinstallation
 * Start device exlusion using SmartThings app.